 The New York Times, of Sept.
-8, in commenting on the position of William T. Tilden, 2, in the tennis world, says: "Tilden has raised his game to such heights that he has left Johnston and all of the rest of the tennis world behind.
-The champion occupies Olympus alone, unrivaled not only by players of the present day, but, in the general opinion of tennis experts, by those of any other time as well.
-How great a player Tilden is may never be known, for there is no one capable of making him show it."
+8, in commenting on the position of William T. Tilden, 2, in the tennis world, says "Tilden has raised his game to such heights that he has left Johnston and all of the rest of the tennis world behind.
+The champion occupies Olympus alone, unrivaled not only by players of the present day, but, in the general opinion of tennexperts, by those of any other time as well.
+How great player Tilden is may never be known, for there is no one capable of making him show it."
 This opinion of the Times has also been expressed by many American and foreign tennis experts since the Men's National Singles Championships were played at the West Side Tennis Club, Aug.
 25 to Sept.
-2. Jack Wright, of the Canadian Davis Cup Team, Vincent Richards, 1924 Olympic champion and W. M. Johnston, national champion of 1915 and 1919, all were defeated by him in these matches.
-After the last match with Johnston, Tilden is quoted as saying: "If Billy Johnston had won the championship today, to 16, at the West Side Club.
-She defeated Mary K. Browne, former champion (now making herself famous in golf), and Mrs. Molla B. Mallory, champion for many years.
-Not only is she 1923 and 1924 national champion, but also Olympic champion of this year.
-With Mrs. G. W. Wightman, former champion, she won the Olympic and national doubles and at Boston, pion, she won the Olympic and national doubles and at Boston, with Vincent Richards, she won the national mixed doubles, defeating Mrs. Mallory and Tilden.
+2. Jack Wright, of the Canadian Davis Cup Team, Vincent Richards 1924 Olympic champion and W. M. Johnston, national champion of 1915 and 1919, all were defeated by him in the matches.
+After the last match with Johnston, Tilden is quoted as saying: "If Billy Johnston had won the championship today he would have beaten me on the best day I ever saw."